-Several times a year, Veritas Vineyard & Winery hosts a relaxed vinyasa yoga class, followed by a sampling of their wines.
+Several times a year, Veritas Vineyards & Winery hosts a relaxed vinyasa yoga class, followed by a sampling of their wines.
 The classes can be described in wine-tasting terms as light but full-bodied: the class moves through poses for each part of the body, and then, stretched and relaxed and feeling the yoga vibes, guests enjoy some wine to close out the session.

-On a beautiful evening in Afton, Virginia, yoga instructor Chloe Watkins and a group of willing yogis-slash-oneophiles gathered outside at Veritas and placed their mats on an expanse of lawn in front of the vines that are home to the vineyard’s varietal grapes.
+On a beautiful evening in Afton, Virginia, yoga instructor Chloe Watkins and a group of willing yogis-slash-oenophiles gathered outside at Veritas and placed their mats on an expanse of lawn in front of the vines that are home to the vineyard’s varietal grapes.

 In the last heat of the day, just before sunset, participants moved through a mellow yoga routine designed to connect them with their surroundings.
 As the group reached to the sky and bent toward the earth, they breathed in their surroundings: the vines that framed them, the trees that surrounded them, and the mountains embracing them in the distance.
 After a closing savasana, the traditional rest period at the end of a yoga practice, the group toasted the occasion with glasses of crisp Rosé wine.

 Veritas prides itself on this refreshing beverage, with its notes of raspberries and soft red fruits, and Watkins deemed it, “a perfect reward for practicing.”
 Lounging on their yoga mats, the attendees watched the sun set over the Blue Ridge Mountains while sipping wine.